 - Offer knowledge and skills development to the teaching profession based on research-informed pedagogy

-- Ensure that digital technologies connect children and their families with education
+- Ensure that digital technologies connect nomadic children and their families with education

-- Ensure that education reflects and responds to the cultural contexts in which they learn
+- Ensure that education reflects and responds to the cultural contexts in which children learn

 - Ensure that our approach is research-led and evidence-based